To hold a pen is to be at war, Voltaire

 Take "The Spy Who Came in From the Cold" and merge it with "Quo Vadis" and you get the flavor of my latest undercover fiction venture.
 It's great to publish a new series of novels under a man's name, to see the three books out so far finding readers around the world, (and to free my long-suffering friends from having to pretend they read my books.)
 You won't see these genre babies promoted on this webpage, and until I take a break from the glories (and horrors) of the fourth century, that means that there won't be any news coming from this site about particular books.

-Suffice to say that the fourth novel is underway in first draft form, with two more planned out, taking us to the death of Julian the Apostate and the serious fraying of the Western Empire.
+Suffice to say that the fourth novel is undergoing its first revision and the fifth is already drafted, with two more planned out, taking us to the death of Julian the Apostate and the serious fraying of the Western Empire.

 I laughed when I saw that John Banville wrote his Benjamin Black thrillers in a fraction of the time he wrote his literary prizewinners, leaned back from his keyboard, looked in the mirror and said to himself, "You slut."